 Today I have capitulated to this metro life and do not even dare to make my own batch of Badi at home but I get my regular supply of it from home, where ladies still make it every year with the same zeal and love, considering it a sacred ritual which needs to be passed on from one generation to the other, sadly the art is slowly dying as the new generation is more keen on learning western food delicacies This post is my ode to all the Pahadi ladies who been making Badis from years just to keep this food art alive.

-- 1 tsp ginger – green chili paste
+- 1 teaspoon ginger – green chili paste

 - Water for cooking

-- Heat 2 tbsp ghee in a pan and fry badi over medium flame until golden on both sides.
+- Heat 2 tablespoon ghee in a pan and fry badi over medium flame until golden on both sides.
 Drain on an absorbent paper and set aside.

-- In a heavy bottomed saucepan, heat remaining 2 tbsp ghee over medium heat.
+- In a heavy bottomed saucepan, heat remaining 2 tablespoon ghee over medium heat.

 - Add cumin seeds and saute until brown in color and fragrant.